Kaboom (Parks and Recreation): Plot

-Leslie is convinced she can reason with Andy if they can talk without their lawyers, but Andy will not return her calls.
-Finally, Ann calls Andy and asks him to come to her house.
+Leslie is convinced she can reason with Andy if they can talk without their lawyers, as Scott strictly polices anything that is said, but Andy will not return her calls.
+Finally, Ann calls Andy and asks him to come to her house to talk.
 Later that day, he arrives completely naked, having assumed Ann wanted to take him back.
 A disgusted Ann leaves the house, leaving Leslie and Andy to talk.
-Andy admits he is suing the town in an attempt to win Ann back, and she thinks of a different way he can impress her.
+Andy admits he is suing the town in an attempt to win Ann back, since she wants someone "with a bank account", and she thinks of a different way he can impress her.
 The next day at city hall, Andy tells Leslie and Scott he will drop the lawsuit if they agree to fill in the pit right away.
 Scott agrees, unaware it was a trick between Andy and Leslie.
 The next day the pit is filled in and turned into a lot, and an impressed Ann waves at Andy while the construction work is going on.
-The episode ends with Keef riding a motorboat, revealing his role in KaBOOM! was an elaborate prank to get the playground built, and announcing he is going to build a hospital in a poor part of China for his next prank.
+Keef riding a motorboat, revealing his role in KaBOOM! was an elaborate prank to get the playground built, and announcing he is going to build a hospital in a poor part of China for his next prank.